Does Kratom Interact With Quercetin (Quercetin Bromelain)?

 Pregnant women, breastfeeding women, and people with renal failure and kidney diseases should avoid quercetin.

-Kratom acts like an opioid, though it also affects other systems, giving it many benefits.
-It functions as a stimulant in low doses, making users feel more energized.
+Kratom’s active alkaloids —mitragynine and 7-hydroxymitragynine —bind to the opioid receptors in the brain, but they are not opioids.
+Kratom functions as a stimulant in low doses, making users feel more energized.
 It decreases pain and serves as a sedative at high doses.

 - Elevate mood